 Star Bulk Announces Date for the Release of First Quarter Ended March 31, 2023 Results, Conference Call and Webcast

-/EIN News/ -- ATHENS, Greece, May 03, 2023 (GLOBE NEWSWIRE) -- Star Bulk Carriers Corp. (the "Company" or "Star Bulk") (Nasdaq: SBLK), today announced that it will release its results for the first quarter ended March 31, 2023, after the market closes in New York on Tuesday, May 16, 2023.
+ATHENS, Greece, May 03, 2023 (GLOBE NEWSWIRE) -- Star Bulk Carriers Corp. (the "Company" or "Star Bulk") SBLK, today announced that it will release its results for the first quarter ended March 31, 2023, after the market closes in New York on Tuesday, May 16, 2023.
 Star Bulk's management team will host a conference call to discuss the Company's financial results on Wednesday, May 17, 2023 at 11:00 a.m.
 Eastern Time (ET).

 Conference Call details: